mediapeers/ansible-role-thumbor/README.md

 * `nginx_log_dir: /var/log/nginx` - Nginx log dir
 * `nginx_status_page: /nginx_status` - Nginx status page you can use for monitoring

 There is a config for the Nginx role in `vars/main.yml`.
-It's set to work with thumbor supervisor setup.
+It's set to work with thumbor supervisord setup.
 But you can throw out stuff you don't need if you want.
-Make sure you keep upstream servers in sync with the ones supervisor starts (thumbor/tornado servers).
+Make sure you keep Nginx upstream server config in sync with the Thumbor server processes started by supervisord.

 ## Dependencies
 Depends on the [mediapeers.nginx](https://galaxy.ansible.com/mediapeers/nginx/) Ansible role.
 Add the Nginx role to your project with the Ansible Galaxy command (`ansible-galaxy install mediapeers.nginx`) or add directly as Git submodule (repo [here](https://github.com/mediapeers/ansible-role-nginx)).
-Make sure it's in `roles/mediapeers.nginx` to make this thumbor role work.
+Make sure it's in `roles/mediapeers.nginx` to make this thumbor role works.

 ## Example Playbook
 This is an example on how to integrate this role into your playbook: